 A Word about Grasses and Sprouted Grains:

-Grasses (wheat grass, barley grass, etc.) could be safely included in gluten-free products if the grass is harvested during the proper time, and handled to prevent contamination during processing.
+Grasses (wheat grass, barley grass, etc.) could be safely included in gluten-free products if the grass is harvested during the proper time, and handled to prevent cross-contact during processing.
 Glutens are storage proteins found in the seed (or grain) of wheat, rye and barley.
 When the seed begins to grow into a grass, the storage proteins stay in the seed and the grass itself does not contain gluten.
 However, it can be a challenge to separate the grass from any gluten-containing seed remnants while also harvesting the grass before it has a chance to grow new seeds.
 If you are concerned about gluten from grasses, use products made with alfalfa grass instead of wheat or barley grass.
 Sprouted grains should be evaluated for gluten just as other grains are.
 The sprouting process does not convert a gluten-containing grain into a product safe for inclusion in a gluten-free diet.
 There are products, however, that contain gluten-free grains which have been sprouted.